2021 Ethnic Studies Degree Guide

 Ethnic Studies Degree Types

 There are many different ethnic studies degree levels.
-You can get anything from a award taking less than 1 year in ethnic studies to the highest ethnic studies degree, a research/scholarship based doctorate.
+Ethnic Studies programs offered by schools range from a associate's to a research/scholarship based doctorate, which is the highest ethnic studies degree you can get.
 The time it takes to complete a ethnic studies degree varies depending on the program.

 |Degree||Credit Requirements||Typical Program Length|